 A: Yes, you can deploy multiple scanners to scan separate parts of your network, such as a co-lo or remote office which do not have direct connectivity, or you otherwise do not want to scan from the location of the main Ssanner.

 A: No, you cannot configure your own NTP server for the scanner.
 The scanner is configured to reach out to a pool of global, publicly available NTP servers.
 This is to ensure consistency in case of localized issues.

-A: See Managed Risk Virtual Scanner Installation for all requirements.
+A: See Managed Risk Scanner Installation and Configuration Guide for all requirements.